shashankkatte/css-2021/03_css_box_model/README.md

 ## Margin Collapsing

 In CSS if two adjacennt block elements have  margings they are collapsed and the bigger margin wins.
 To over-ride this behaviour just explicitly declare `margin-top` or `margin-botton`.
-More on Margin collapsing here on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing)
+ > More on Margin collapsing here on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing)

+## Block Level elements

+Block elevel elements always take the full available width by default.

+The width and height is the width and height avaialble of its coantainer / parent element.